Dromod

 Dromod or Drumod is a village in County Leitrim, Ireland.
 Dromod is a fishing village beside Bofin and Boderg, which are threaded by the River Shannon.
-Built along the River Shannon, this is a Tidy Towns winner with a modern harbour that is frequently used by cruiser traffic.
-A water feature in the centre of the village, entitled 'The Weeping Tree', and was made by a local craftsman from a piece of bog oak which was found nearby.
+The village harbour is used by tourist vessels which cruise the Shannon.
+A water feature in the centre of the village, known as 'The Weeping Tree', was made by a local craftsman from a piece of bog oak which was found nearby.

 Demographics

 Between 2006 and 2022, the population of Dromod increased from 210 to 753, an increase of 258.6%.

 Dromod railway station

 The village has a station on the Dublin-Sligo railway line connecting Sligo and Dublin Connolly long the mainline.
 Dromod railway station opened on 3 December 1862 and remains in operation, despite closing for goods services on 3 November 1975.
 Dromod also had a railway station on the narrow gauge Cavan and Leitrim Railway.
 It opened on 24 October 1887 and finally closed on 1 April 1959.
 A short section of narrow gauge line has been reopened at the station as part of preservation efforts.